yamachan/jgss-hack/memo/201606-multi-language.md

         this.addCommand(TextManager.commandRemember, 'commandRemember');
     };

 Let's see TextManager's code.
-It's very JavaScript flavor, depends on Object.defineProperties method and closure.
+It has very JavaScript like flavor, depends on Object.defineProperties method and closure.

     Object.defineProperties(TextManager, {
         level           : TextManager.getter('basic', 0),